datawhores/empuploader/README.md

 # Intro
-Their are two modes in this program you must pick one and only 1 of the following commandline flags/options during a run
+Their are three modes in this program you must pick one and only 1 of the following commandline flags/options during a run

 ## -prepare
 > - will set prepare mode.
 This will prepare all the information needed for uploaded.
 It will create a json file.
 The loctation of the json file will be in user-determined directory.
 Alternatively you can pick a specific path

 ## -upload
 > - will set upload mode.
 This will work with python to automatically sign you in, and fill the upload form.
 It will be just like you were filling out the form yourself
+>
+## -update
+> - will set update template mode.
+> - This will take the current json and update the template info

 # Config File
 Instead of using the command like options like empuploader.py --option1 --option2 ......